Nikola share slump deepens as founder resigns | MarketScreener

 In a scathing report published just after the GM tie-up two weeks ago, short-seller Hindenburg Research said it had enough evidence to show Nikola and Milton made false claims about the company's proprietary technology to form partnerships with large automakers.

-r which he did not have any substantial experience related to the sector. (https://reut.rs/3mFQ6mM)
+the company for which he did not have any substantial sector experience. (https://reut.rs/3mFQ6mM)

 "The focus should be on the company and its world-changing mission, not me," Milton, who owned 25% of the company's outstanding shares at the end of July, said in his resignation letter.